andyfry/andrewdalefry.com/videos/bowling/index.md

 ---
 layout: series.njk
 tags: codingSeries
-title: Bowling Game Kata
+title: Kata - Bowling Game
-collection: bowlingKata
+collection: kataBowling
 ---

 This kata has us creating a program that scores a game of bowling.